This article was originally published on Inc Southeast Asia. Read more here.

 In sum: think of your job posting like a piece of shareable content.
 Timing really matters, as does channel and audience.

-Written by Workpop, a jobs platform based in Los Angeles, California for local businesses and everyday job seekers.
+, a jobs platform based in Los Angeles, California for local businesses and everyday job seekers.